sercanradulfr/GBScanner/GBScanner/README.md

 ## GBScanner

- This tools is for fast open port scaner.
+ This tools is for fast open port scanner.